Plans revealed for biggest ever London Marathon after vaccine rollout | Press and Journal

 Everyone who entered the ballot for the 2021 Virgin Money London Marathon will find out on Monday February 8 if they have been successful.

-Unsuccessful applicants will have from Tuesday February 9 to Tuesday February 16 to enter the virtual event.
+Unsuccessful applicants will have an exclusive window from Tuesday February 9 to Tuesday February 16 to enter the virtual event.

 General entries will open on Tuesday February 16, on a first come, first served basis.